An American Werewolf in Paris

-An American Werewolf in Paris (the "An" does not appear in the title scene) is a 1997 comedy horror film directed by Anthony Waller, screenplay by Tim Burns, Tom Stern, and Waller, and starring Tom Everett Scott and Julie Delpy.
-It follows the general concept of, and is a sequel to, John Landis's 1981 film An American Werewolf in London.
-The film is an international co-production between companies from the United States, France, the Netherlands, and Luxembourg.
+An American Werewolf in Paris (titled onscreen as American Werewolf in Paris) is a 1997 comedy horror film directed by Anthony Waller, screenplay by Tim Burns, Tom Stern, and Waller, and starring Tom Everett Scott and Julie Delpy.
+It was conceived as a sequel to John Landis's 1981 film An American Werewolf in London, which was distributed by Universal Pictures.
+As of production, all narrative references to the first film had been removed.
+The film is an international co-production between companies from the United States, France, the Netherlands, and Luxembourg, and it was distributed by Buena Vista Pictures under its Hollywood Pictures label.

-Unlike its predecessor, An American Werewolf in London, which was distributed by Universal Pictures, this film was distributed by Buena Vista Pictures under its Hollywood Pictures division.
-Upon theatrical release, the film was met with unfavorable reviews.
+The film was met with negative reviews from critics and grossed over $26 million against a $25 million budget at the box office.